Esri/Utility-Data-Management-Support-Tools/readme.md

 Instructions
 ------------

-1. Download the appropiate version
+1. Download the appropriate version
 2. Add to an ArcGIS Pro project

 Help